jtatum2101/BloodHound/PROPOSAL.md

       - County
       - Name of Criminal
       - Date of Arrest
-  ### Admin:
-    - Full control over the website.
-    - Can view all users on the website and have the option to delete their profile
-    - Can view all record and have the option to delete the record
-    - Can assign police officers to counties and remove them.
-    - Can also add and remove counties to the systems.

 ## Third Week(Profile page for the different users):
   - The user will be shown their profile details that will include that their ability to change their password or recover their password.